yuriao/explorer/README.md

 # explorer
 A java-based Game.\
-Move the character by right click to gather enough points before die.\
+Move the character by right click.\
 Compiled .JAR in package.
 You need a java environment to run it

 a few snapshots: